AnchitPandey/Stock-Market-Web-App/README.md

 # Stock Market Web App

+This was a course project at USC that helped me gain exposure to Angular and Node.js.
 This app allows the user to query an organzation and view its stock details.
-I developed this app with Angular Material as front-end and Node.js as Backend.
+I developed it with Angular Material as front-end and Node.js as Backend.
 The Angular app sends request to Node backend which inturn sends request to 3rd party APIs like Tiingo, NewsAPI and HighStocks API.

 ## Features of the App